-New regulatory language (COMAR 13A.12.01.08-1) is being proposed to address the LEAs continuing need to hire individuals with highly specialized content expertise, who are interested in teaching on a part-time basis, as a teacher of record.
-Specific regulatory language changes from PSTEB, clarify that the Adjunct Certificate can only be issued to a part-time employee and that the local school system: provide either side-by-side coaching or co-teaching with a professional certificated teacher.
+New regulatory language, COMAR 13A.12.01.08-1, is being proposed to address the LEAs continuing need to hire individuals with highly specialized content expertise and interest in teaching on a part-time basis as a teacher of record.
+Specific regulatory language establishes the eligibility criteria for the issuance of the certificate, requires the LEAs to provide specific support and professional development to an individual who holds an adjunct certificate, and establishes the limitations of the certificate.